Azure-Samples/azure-openai-entity-extraction/README.md

 ## Running the Python examples

-1. If you're not already running in a Codespace or Dev Container, create a Python virtual environment.

-2. Install the requirements:
+To run the samples, you'll either need to have already [deployed the Azure OpenAI account](#deployment) or use GitHub models.

+1. Check that the `.env` file exists in the root of the project.
+If you [deployed an Azure OpenAI account](#deployment), it should have been created for you, and look like this:

     ```shell
+    OPENAI_HOST=azure
+    AZURE_OPENAI_GPT_DEPLOYMENT=gpt-4o
+    AZURE_OPENAI_SERVICE=your-service-name
+    AZURE_TENANT_ID=your-tenant-id-1234
+    ```

+    If you're using GitHub models, create a `.env` file with the following content:

+    ```shell
+    OPENAI_HOST=github
+    GITHUB_TOKEN=
+    ```

+    You can create a GitHub token by following the [GitHub documentation](https://docs.github.com/en/github/authenticating-to-github/keeping-your-account-and-data-secure/creating-a-personal-access-token), or open this project inside GitHub Codespaces where the token is already exposed as an environment variable.

+2. If you're not already running in a Codespace or Dev Container, create a Python virtual environment.

+3. Install the requirements:

+    ```shell
     python -m pip install -r requirements.txt
     ```

-3. Run an example by running either `python example_file.py` or selecting the `Run` button on the opened file.
+4. Run an example by running either `python example_file.py` or selecting the `Run` button on the opened file.
 Available examples:

     | Script filename       | Description                                                                 |
     |---------------------------|-----------------------------------------------------------------------------|